 Our Scholarships are the only ones of their kind supporting doctors and nurses from countries where travel medicine is an emerging specialty to study travel medicine abroad.
 This unique program provides scholars with the knowledge and practice to become certified practitioners in travel medicine.
 Upon completing their training, scholars return to their home country to lend their expertise in travel medicine clinical best practices, improving patient care and local healthcare standards.

-This scholarship is awarded to one doctor or nurse from an African country.
+This scholarship is awarded to one doctor or nurse from Central or South America.
 Preference will be given to practitioners with knowledge in travel medicine and the capacity to expand the practice of travel medicine in their country.

 The scholar attends a 5-day travel medicine course offered by the London School of Hygiene and Tropical Medicine.
 The course is designed for general practitioners, practice nurses and other health professionals to develop and update their knowledge and skills in travel medicine.
 It is delivered through a series of lectures, discussions, role-play and problem-solving workshops, including the use of technology to access current health information.
 A Certificate of Attendance will be issued to the successful scholar.

 For 5 days before the course, the IAMAT scholar will participate in clinical observations for returning travellers at the Hospital for Tropical Diseases in London, UK and pre-travel clinics / phone advice consultations coordinated by NaTHNac (National Travel Health Network and Centre, UK) as well as develop a short travel health project.

 IAMAT will pay for the tuition, educational materials, and 50% of accommodations.
 We will help the scholar find accommodations in London.
 The scholar is responsible for transportation to and from London, local transportation, the remaining 50% of accommodations, and any additional miscellaneous costs.